Zacvr/jekyll-now/TryHackMe/IntroTox86-64.md

 "dc"

-Lets check in on those variables named rdi and rax
+Lets check in on those variables named rsi, rdi and rax

 "px @ rsi"